ramcoms/astro-blog-ramz/src/content/post/routes.md

 I like the adrenaline though.
 But it’s exhausting.

 Recently, I’ve been taking the longer route.
 Along the way, there is a long stretch of an elevated highway which made the view possible.
-While there are some bumps in the road, the view of the sky makes one’s patient fairly longer.
+While there are some bumps in the road, the view of the sky makes one’s patience fairly longer.

 A few buildings block the horizon but they probably make it more scenic.
 The combination of orange and blue hues signals the approaching nighttime.
 I could just slow down a bit without some cars honking on my tail.